 If you are at the beginning of a task, and want to learn about a subject quickly and discover current trends in business, magazine articles are a good starting point.
-Articles in magazines are often shorter, presenting their information in an info-graphic style, identifying and writing about the salient ideas in an easily consumable style.
+Articles in magazines have fewer words, choosing to present their information in an info-graphic style, along with identifying and writing about the salient ideas in an easily consumable style.

 ►Getting to magazine articles may be as simple as limiting the number of pages in an article that each search must conform to.
 Usually located in the Advanced Search features, page limiters (2-5 pages, for example) will return most magazine articles on a given search topic.

 ►Exclude results that are a single page.
 While some articles are in fact just one page, the effort of sifting through these single pagers may out way the benefits of short article searching.
 Single page returns may include notices of changes in corporate executives, letters to and from the editor(s), and abstracts to longer articles, among other less helpful information.

 ►Infographics can be a fantastic way of synthesizing information, bringing the words on a page to an instant understanding.
 The Advanced Search features in a database often allow you to select articles that have at least one graphical element, such as a chart, graph, diagram, photograph, map, or an illustration.

 ►Taking the time to combine Advanced Search elements can economize your research.
 For example, Business Source Complete shows over 27,000 results on a search for bottled water.
 Using the short article searching tips of limiting the number of pages and selecting "chart" as a "must have" brings back fewer than 200 results!